The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Introduction

-\begin{rem} The shift characterization has seen some application in the literature of numerical optimal transport.
-Of particular note for us is the work \cite {Ruschendorf2000a}, where \RU{} report on numerical experiments with ground costs given by the Euclidean distance taken to the powers $2$, $3$, $4$, and $10$.
+A few authors have attempted to develop approaches for ground costs other than the squared $2$-norm.
+Most of these do not employ Oliker-Prussner.
+In~\cite{Ruschendorf2000a}, \RU{} report on numerical experiments with ground costs given by the Euclidean distance taken to the powers $2$, $3$, $4$, and $10$.
 They assume that $\mu$ is the uniform distribution, and test various weights and placements for the set $\set{\vc{y}_i}_{i=1}^n$.
-When an exact solution cannot be directly determined, they fully discretize the problem and use a linear programming solver. \RU{} are well aware of the large computational expense of this approach, which may explain why they restrict approximation of solutions to one-dimensional distributions and problems in $\R^2$ with relatively few $\vc{y}_i$'s ($n \leq 15$).
-In~\cite{Ruschendorf2000a}, \RU{} do not discuss approximating the \Was{} distance, even for problems where an exact optimal transport map is known.
+When an exact solution cannot be directly determined, they fully discretize the problem and use a linear programming solver.

+In~\cite{Schmitzer2016a}, Schmitzer works with cost functions $c = \norm{\cdot}_2^p$ for $p \in (1,\,\infty)$, and applies a form of adaptive scaling done by ``shielding'' regions: his method attempts to determine points of influence in order to solve primarily local problems.
+He restricts his examples to $\R^2$.

-The shift characterization is also discussed in \cite{Barrett2007a}.\footnote{In \cite{Barrett2007a}, the shift characterization is called an ``optimal coupling.''} This paper of \BP{} proposes a new numerical method for the optimal transport problem with ground cost given by the Euclidean distance.
-Starting with an alternative form of \eref{MKpde}, taken from~\cite{Bouchitte2000a}, \BP{} develop a mixed formulation of the Monge-Kantorovich problem, which they solve using a standard finite element discretization.
-In the numerical examples, a single set of five $\vc{y}_i$'s is given, solved exactly with $a_i \equiv 0$ for all $i$, and then approximated with $\mu$ and $\nu$ both uniform distributions (continuous and discrete, respectively).
-Aside from the complexity of \BP{}'s approach, including the difficulties inherent in the mesh selection process and the sensitive limiting process in the regularization parameter, they are not able to adequately resolve the region boundaries, which are at best blurred; see~\cite[Figure 3]{Barrett2007a}.
-Like \RU{}, \BP{}'s paper does not concern itself with the \Was{} distance. \end{rem}
+Solving the semi-discrete problem for the $2$-norm is discussed in \cite{Barrett2007a}.\footnote{In \cite{Barrett2007a}, the partition of $A$ is called an ``optimal coupling.''} Starting with an alternative form of \eref{MKpde}, taken from~\cite{Bouchitte2000a}, \BP{} develop a mixed formulation of the Monge-Kantorovich problem, which they solve using a standard finite element discretization.

+Kitagawa's 2014 paper,~\cite{Kitagawa2014a}, offers a potentially broad generalization of the Oliker-Prussner algorithm, which works for ground costs other than $\norm{\cdot}_2^2$, provided those ground costs satisfy strict conditions, including Strong Ma-Trudinger-Wang; see also~\cite{Ma2005a}.
+His proposals, while densely theoretical, do not include numerics or an explicit iterative scheme.

+As~\cite{Kitagawa2017a} states, the special case $c = \norm{\cdot}_2^2$ has two methods specifically designed for solving semi-discrete problems directly: the Oliker-Prussner algorithm and the damped Newton methods proposed in papers like~\cite{Aurenhammer1998a}.
+Both rely on some variant of what we call the Oliker-Prussner approach, described above.
+However, approaches developed for fully discrete or continuous transport can also be applied to the semi-discrete problems, though with varying degrees of effectiveness. \RU{} apply a discrete linear program solver in~\cite{Ruschendorf2000a}, and the solver \BP{} use in~\cite{Barrett2007a} was developed for continuous transport.